Are you looking for the details of vitamin A Structure, functions, properties, and Deficiencies?

 What does vitamin A do in the human body?

 Vitamin A is insoluble in water and soluble in Fats (So it is called “Fat-soluble vitamin”).
-It is very important for normal vision, immune system development and for reproduction.
-It also helps sensitive organ developments like Lungs, Kidneys and other organs.
+It is essential for normal vision, immune system development, and reproduction.
+It also helps sensitive organ developments like Lungs, Kidneys, and other organs.

 How do we get vitamin A?

-To get a good amount of Vitamin A, we have to take the good sources of beta-carotene in our diet.
-It will convert into Vitamin A in our body.
-The good sources are Yellow, red and green leafy vegetables – spinach, sweet potatoes, carrots, and red pepper.
-Yello fruits like papaya, apricots, and mango are other good sources of Vitamin A rich foods.
+To get a good amount of vitamin A, we have to take the good sources of beta-carotene in our diet.
+It will convert into vitamin A in our body.
+The good sources are Yellow, red, and green leafy vegetables – spinach, sweet potatoes, carrots, and red pepper.
+Yellow fruits like papaya, apricots, and mango are other good sources of vitamin A-rich foods.

 What is the recommended dose of vitamin A?

-According to RDA (Recommended Dietary Allowance) Values, here are the vitamin a dosage per day
+According to RDA (Recommended Dietary Allowance) Values, here are the vitamin dosage per day

 1. For men – 900 mcg per day,